Facing Uncomfortable Truths

 When Human Trafficking impacts the world of sports, it opens a window for the public to see how extensive human trafficking is.
 The second largest illegal activity in the world, it has a net annual revenue of more than $150 billion.
 Lapchick gives an in-depth look at the horror of Human Trafficking and its impact on the world of sports.

 The DeVos Sport Business Management Graduate Program at UCF is a landmark program that focuses on the business skills necessary for graduates to conduct a successful career in the rapidly changing and dynamic sports industry.
 In following with Lapchick’s tradition of human rights activism, the curriculum includes courses with an emphasis on diversity, community service and philanthropy, sport and social issues and ethics in addition to UCF’s strong business curriculum.
-The DeVos Program has been named one of the nation’s top five programs by the Wall Street Journal, The New York Times, Forbes and ESPN The Magazine.
+The DeVos Program has been named one of the nation’s top five programs by the Wall Street Journal, the New York Times, Forbes and ESPN The Magazine.
 In 2009 it was named the nation’s top MBA program for service.
 In 2015 SportBusiness International named DeVos as the #2 graduate sport business management programs in the world.

 In December of 2006, Lapchick, his wife and daughter and a group of DeVos students formed the Hope for Stanley Alliance which organizes groups of student-athletes and sports management students to go to New Orleans to work in the reconstruction efforts in the devastated Ninth Ward.
-As of the summer of 2021, Hope for Stanley members have spent 58 weeks working on rebuilding more than 155 homes.
+As of the spring of 2022, Hope for Stanley members have spent 58 weeks working on rebuilding more than 155 homes.
 Lapchick was named an honorary citizen by the New Orleans City Council in October 2007.
-HFS has also worked with Tornado victims in Tuscaloosa, AL, in New York with the victims of Hurricane Sandy, in Houston after Hurricane Harvey and in the Florida Panhandle after Hurricane Michael.
+HFS has also worked with tornado victims in Tuscaloosa, AL, in New York with the victims of Hurricane Sandy, in Houston after Hurricane Harvey and in the Florida Panhandle after Hurricane Michael.

 Lapchick helped found the Center for the Study of Sport in Society in 1984 at Northeastern University.
 He served as Director for 17 years and is now the Director Emeritus.
 The Center has attracted national attention to its pioneering efforts to ensure the education of athletes from junior high school through the professional ranks.
 The Center's Project TEAMWORK was called "America's most successful violence prevention program" by public opinion analyst Lou Harris.
 It won the Peter F. Drucker Foundation Award as the nation's most innovative non-profit program and was named by the Clinton Administration as a model for violence prevention.

 Lapchick also helped form the NCAS (now ISSJ) in 1985.
 It became a group of over 280 colleges and universities that created the first of its kind degree completion and community service programs.
 More than 33,900 athletes returned to ISSJ member schools.
-Over 14,985 have graduated.
+Over 14,985 graduated.
 Nationally, the ISSJ athletes worked with nearly 19.9 million young people in the school outreach and community service program, which focused on teaching youth how to improve race relations, develop conflict resolution skills, prevent gender violence and avoid drug and alcohol abuse.
 They collectively donated more than 22 million hours of service while member colleges donated more than $300 million in tuition assistance.

 The Center and the National Consortium for Academics and Sports (renamed the Institute for Sport and Social Justice in 2018) created the MVP gender violence prevention program that has been so successful with college and high school athletes that all branches of the United States military have adopted it.
 In 2015, it trained more than 30 teams in the NBA and Major League Baseball.
 MVP was rebranded HUDDLEUP to End Gender Violence in 2017.